rust-lang/rfcs/text/2959-promote-aarch64-unknown-linux-gnu-to-tier1.md

  - The evidence to that effect is too numerous to quote but generally easy to verify openly.

- - It is fair to state that this is an ongoing reality which is unlikely to stop trending upwards and sidewards for the forseeable future.
+ - It is fair to state that this is an ongoing reality which is unlikely to stop trending upwards and sidewards for the foreseeable future.

  - Software stacks built for those domains predominantly use an AArch64 Linux kernel build.